About BNB (BNB)

 Since its launch in July 2017, BNB's development roadmap has seen significant milestones.
 Originally an ERC-20 token on Ethereum, BNB transitioned to its own blockchain, Binance Chain, in April 2019, improving functionality and speed.

-How to Secure Your BNB Holdings in the U.S.
+How to Keep Your BNB Safe?

 Understanding How BNB Functions